RomadHolding/blockchain/README.md

 ***then:***
   * Any delegate sends Response = ChangeView message
 	* when the other delegates are getting the ChangeView message and there are at least (𝑛 − 𝑓) of them, they also send the ChangeView message.
-	* The view_number is changes, the speaker is also changed.
+	* The view_number changes, the speaker is also changed.
 	* No penalties for the speaker in this case.

 The algorithm ensuers the immediate transactions availability when the consensus round is over.